javascript-tutorial/en.javascript.info/1-js/4-data-types/05-symbol/article.md

 # Symbol type

+By specification, object property keys may be either of string type, or of symbol type.
+Not numbers, not booleans, only strings or symbols, these two types.

+Till now we only saw strings.
+Now let's see the advantages that symbols can give us.

+[cut]

+## Symbols

-A "symbol" represents an unique identifier with a given name.
+"Symbol" value represents an unique identifier with a given name.

 A value of this type can be created using `Symbol(name)`: